usaid-cs/yesterday-i-learned/random.md

 1. You can have pasta for lunch if you either a) [pre-soak pasta for 90 minutes, and cook for just a minute](https://food-hacks.wonderhowto.com/how-to/one-minute-pasta-plus-more-revolutionary-pasta-cooking-hacks-you-need-know-0156659/); b) parboil the night before; or c) bring lunch, homie.
 See same article: cooking pasta with cold-water start saves water, but not time.
 1. [How to build a (gaming) PC](https://www.youtube.com/watch?v=3lrdDID3i7s).
 Remember, desktops have cables that connect the components.
 1. The alphabet song is the same as twinkle twinkle little star.
-1. When you're stressed, you smoke.
-(Second-person you)
 1. Latvia has plenty of potatoes.
 It was during the soviet times when they (reportedly) didn't have enough.
 1. "Riga Gold Sprats" is produced in Latvia.
 This gets more obvious when [Riga](https://en.wikipedia.org/wiki/Riga) is Latvia's capital.
-1. The Nexus 4 supported wireless charging.
-You never used it.
 1. People didn't move from the Bronze Age to the Iron Age because iron is better; rather, the [tin trade](https://en.wikipedia.org/wiki/Bronze) was disrupted, and that prevent production of bronze with copper.
 1. Bronze definitely existed during Jesus' times.
 Even Iron Age was over by 600 BC.
 1. [Glenn](https://en.wikipedia.org/wiki/Glenn_%28name%29) came from Gaelic "Gleann".
 Therefore, anyone named *Glen* (with one N) are savages.